-Some improvements and fun times at TGI Friday's restraunt
+Some improvements and fun times at TGI Friday's restaurant

 Friday's started on the Upper East Side of Manhattan where it helped introduce the Singles Bar and casual dining.
-Other locations opened up until some investors bought the concept, formed a corporation, and opened up the first 'Corporate store' in the singles party section of Dallas - Old Town on Greenville Avenue by NorthPark Center in January, 1972.
-Liquor-by-the-Drink had just passed allowing restraunts to serve mixed drinks.
+Other locations opened up until some investors bought the concept, formed a corporation, and opened up the first 'Corporate store' in the singles party section of Dallas - Old Town on Greenville Avenue in January, 1972.
+A local law had just passed allowing restaurants to serve mixed drinks.

 Table numbers and floor plans